The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: The annealed free energy and its deviation from the quenched free energy

 \section{The annealed free energy and its deviation from the quenched free energy}

-In this section we attend to the annealed free energy $f_{N}^{\ann}$ for any $N\geq 2$, $\beta\vv>0$, and $\beta\bb>0$.
-According to \eqref{f_ann_N} we have to perform the {\scshape Gaussian} disorder average of the partition function $Z_{N}$.
-In order to do so explicitly, we are going to use the {\scshape Poisson--Feynman--Kac (PFK)} probabilistic representation of $Z_{N}$ in terms of $N$ mutually independent copies of a {\scshape Poisson} process with constant rate (or intensity parameter) $\beta\bb$:
+In this section we attend to the annealed free energy $f_{N}^{\ann}$ for arbitrary values of $N\geq 2$, $\beta\vv>0$, and $\beta\bb>0$.
+According to \eqref{f_ann_N} we have to perform the {\scshape Gauss}ian disorder average of the partition function $Z_{N}$.
+In order to do so explicitly, we will use the following {\scshape Poisson--Feynman--Kac (PFK)} probabilistic representation of $Z_{N}$ in terms of $N$ copies of a {\scshape Poisson} process with constant rate (or intensity parameter) $\beta\bb$: